Storage Wars: Darrell and Brandon Sheets

-Brandon Sheets

-Brandon Sheets, also known as The Sidebet (seasons 1–9): Darrell Sheets' son and partner, who often accompanies him to the auctions.
-In later seasons, Brandon attended auctions on his own and also bid against his father for the same units.
-Sheets announced on December 20, 2016, that he would be leaving the show after the ninth season due to budget cuts.
-As of 2018, Brandon works as a real estate agent in Arizona.

 Jarrod Schulz and Brandi Passante

-Jarrod Schulz (seasons 1—13) and Brandi Passante (seasons 1–), also known as The Young Guns: At the start of the series, Schulz and Passante owned and operated the "Now and Then" thrift store in Orange, California.
-In the fourth season, they opened a second location in Long Beach, California, but in the premiere of season five, it was revealed that the Long Beach store had not made a profit since opening day, putting the pair in financial jeopardy.
-The Long Beach store was shown to have closed during the opening segment of the episode aired on April 8, 2014.
-Their Orange store was also permanently closed in early 2016.
-On April 24, 2014, A&E premiered the special Brandi & Jarrod: Married to the Job, which focused on the two balancing running their business and raising their two children.
+Jarrod Schulz (seasons 1—13) and Brandi Passante (seasons 1–), also known as The Young Guns: At the start of the series, Schulz and Passante own and operate the Now and Then thrift store in Orange, California.
+In the fourth season, they open a second location in Long Beach, California, but in the premiere of season five, it is revealed that the Long Beach store has not made a profit since opening day, putting the pair in financial jeopardy.
+The Long Beach store is shown to have closed during the opening segment of the episode aired on April 8, 2014.
+Their Orange store also permanently closed in early 2016.
+On April 24, 2014, A&E premiered the special Brandi & Jarrod: Married to the Job, which focuses on the two balancing running their business and raising their two children.
 The special led to a spin-off series of the same name, premiering on August 12, 2014.
-Though identified on screen as husband and wife in some episodes, Schulz and Passante have never actually married.
+Though identified on-screen as husband and wife in some episodes, Schulz and Passante never actually married.
 They have two children, Cameron and Payton.
-In the season 13 premiere, it is revealed that Jarrod and Brandi had broken up, but continued to bid separately.
+In the season 13 premiere, it is revealed that Jarrod and Brandi have broken up, but they continue to bid separately.

 Barry Weiss

-Barry Weiss, also known as The Collector (seasons 1–4; season 14): Weiss and his brother owned a successful produce company until he retired.
+Barry Weiss, also known as The Collector (seasons 1–4; season 14–15): Weiss and his brother owned a successful produce company until he retired.
 Weiss is a lifelong antiques collector, but he had never bought a storage unit until his friend and Storage Wars executive producer and narrator Thom Beers suggested that he join the show.
 On June 25, 2013, it was reported that Weiss would not return to the show for season five and that he was leaving the series.
 In February 2014, A&E announced that Weiss would be starring in his own spin-off series, titled Barry'd Treasure.
 Weiss is godfather to Jesse James, the customizer and firearms manufacturer.
 He is also the "official spokesperson" and "brand ambassador" for Sherwood Valley Casino in Willits, California.
 He returned in season 14 as a regular on the first episode.